usask-arg/sasktran2/README.md

 Documentation can be found at https://sasktran2.readthedocs.io/

 ## License
-SASKTRAN2 is made available under the MIT license subject to the Commons Clause condition (see license.md).
-Effectively this is a MIT license restricted for academic and educational use, for commercial use please contact the package authors.
-Commerical level support may also be available for specific applications.
+SASKTRAN2 is made available under the MIT license.

 ## Acknowledgement
 We request that users of the model contact the authors before publishing results using SASKTRAN, and that the following publications are acknowledged: